|Table of Contents |

 Just a few weeks after learning I was being made redundant I received this award in the post.
 It came with a golden lapel pin to wear on my uniform.
 A uniform I hadn’t worn for several months because I was off sick and wouldn’t wear again before my employment was terminated.

 I also received a “congratulations” card from the CEO.
 The same CEO who reported my tongue-in-cheek comment to the Head of Department which led to a second disciplinary.

 I couldn’t believe what was printed in the bottom left corner of this “award”.

-They clearly use these plaques at award ceremonies and have the text changed to suit the event.
+They clearly use these at award ceremonies and just change the text to suit the event.
 As if sending this to someone who had just learnt he was being made redundant wasn’t bad enough, above my name was the word “winner”.
 That’s not appropriate even if I wasn’t being made redundant.

 After what I had been through over the last twelve months I was anything but a winner.

-To end this chapter I want to include some screenshots from upward performance appraisals that were written on me during my last eighteen months as a Flight Service Manager.
+To end this chapter I want to include some excerpts from upward performance feedback that was written on me anonymously during my last eighteen months as a Flight Manager.